 Are shares held through Computershare/Investor Center registered ownership shares or beneficially owned shares?

-Shares managed directly through our Investor Center are transferred by DRS and entered onto the register in the shareholder's name.
+Yes, shares managed directly through our Investor Center are maintained on the register in the shareholder's name.

-How does Computershare ensure there is a balance between shares that are directly/indirectly held?
+How does Computershare ensure there is a balance between shares that are registered/beneficially held?

-We use double-entry accounting systems that ensure there is always an accurate balance between shares held directly by registered shareholders and those held by Cede & Co on behalf of DTC, banks & brokers and beneficial investors.
+We use double-entry accounting systems that ensure there is always an accurate balance between registered shares and those held by Cede & Co on behalf of DTC, banks & brokers and beneficial investors.
 This means that for every share transferred through DRS that can be registered on the share register, there is one fewer recorded as being in Cede & Co.

-If an investor move their shares to DRS via Computershare, is their account insured (for example through FDIC) if Computershare became insolvent?
+If an investor moves their shares to DRS via Computershare, is their account insured (for example through FDIC) if Computershare became insolvent?

-Investors are covered by different arrangements.
-Computershare’s US Transfer Agent business is regulated by the SEC.
-The business forms part of a global group, Computershare Limited, which is a public company listed on the Australian Securities Exchange (ASX).
-At Group level we disclose financial information publicly.
-Additionally we engage external auditors in line with the regulations of all the jurisdictions in which we operate.
-We also carry professional indemnity insurance to underpin our services.
-Importantly, as a transfer agent, we act as an agent for each client’s issue of equity in maintaining a register of ownership on their behalf.
-Investors may elect to be registered directly on this register.
-As direct registered shareholders, investors do not need SIPC insurance to underpin Computershare’s transfer agent function or protect against any insolvency of Computershare, since their shares are recorded on the company’s register, and held directly by them subject to relevant corporate law and regulation.
-Unlike a broker-dealer (where SIPC insurance may apply), Computershare is not holding the shares as an intermediary on the shareholder’s behalf.
+No. Registered shareholders do not need SIPC insurance to underpin Computershare’s transfer agent function or protect against any insolvency of Computershare, since their shares are recorded on the company’s register, and held directly by them subject to relevant corporate law and regulation.
+Unlike a broker-dealer (where SIPC insurance may apply), Computershare does not hold the shares as an intermediary on the shareholder’s behalf.
 Computershare does not lend securities.

 Does Computershare lend out shares held in registered form?

-Computershare does not lend out shares held in registered form as these shares are owned by the registered holder.
+No. Computershare does not lend out registered shares as these shares are owned by the registered holder.
 For operational efficiency, a small portion of the aggregate number of DSPP shares is held on Computershare’s behalf (for the benefit of plan participants) by arrangement with our broker.
 These particular shares are maintained by the broker (for the benefit of Computershare, and in turn, for the benefit of plan participants) in DTC.
 Our broker is not permitted to lend out any of these shares.

-Can directly registered shares loaned or otherwise accessed by the DTCC, the DTC or any other entity?
+Can registered shares be loaned to or otherwise accessed by the DTCC, the DTC or any other entity?

 What is the maximum limit order possible through your systems?

 As of February 28, 2023, the maximum limit price you can set is dynamically capped at 600% above the current market price (the equivalent of seven times the current price) of the particular securities.
-For example, if you want to sell and the current market price of the share is $10 per share and your limit order is set at $70 per share, your order will not execute until the market price reaches $70 and a buyer executes the other side of the trade (a purchase) at $70 per share.
+For example, if you want to sell and the current market price of the share is $10 per share, the maximum limit price you can set at that time is $70 per share.
 The limit order price cap is dynamic and changes with fluctuations in share prices.
 Thus, if the market price increases to $12, the maximum limit order price will increase to $84.

 What is a limit order?